sapporo-wes/sapporo-service/README.md

 ## Usage

-The help for the sapporo-service startup command is as follows.
+The help for the sapporo-service startup command is as follows:

 ```bash
 $ sapporo --help